migmruiz/lyfi/README.md

 # LyricsFynder

-The purpose of this program is to make an text search engine for searching inside lyrics of a personal music library's musics.
+The purpose of this program is to make a text search engine for searching inside lyrics of a personal music library's musics.